 We Know Pennsylvania’s Strangulation Law

 Pennsylvania law specifically makes strangulation a form of felony domestic violence.
-If you are dealing with a domestic situation involving strangulation, our attorneys at Marinaro Law Firm are prepared to assertively represent you in criminal and family court.
+If you are dealing with a domestic situation involving strangulation, our attorneys at Marinaro Law are prepared to assertively represent you in criminal and family court.

 Pennsylvania’s Strangulation Law And Your Safety